 How will they learn by playing, you ask?
 Children play, they are wired to play and that is how they learn.
 Our task as the adults in their life is to make their time “playing” as beneficial to them as possible….whether, they are learning how to share toys with a new friend at age 2 or going on “Color Hunts” at age 3 and looking for letters on billboards as you drive around town at age 4.
 We can make the most of the games they play.
 When learning is disguised as play, children don’t even know they are learning while having so much fun…it’s quite genius!!!

+Early learning takes time.
 You can’t rush a masterpiece!
 So, if you want your 3 year old to be reading on a first grade level…try climbing Mount Everest instead.
 Don’t pressure your toddler or preschooler to complete tasks they SHOULD NOT be attempting until they are ready…let’s say reading on a first grade level when they are in first grade!

 Let your child guide you through their learning…takes cues from their interests, questions, statements, or skills they acquire.
 Don’t try to force your child into something they are not ready for.
 Sight word readers in preschool…NO WAY…get out those picture books and experience literature at its finest!

-Early learning is the foundation that your child’s primary education will be built on…that’s a big deal.
+Early learning is priceless.
+It is the foundation that your child’s primary education will be built on…that’s a big deal.
 If you pressure, push and burn out your child before they start elementary school…you are setting the stage for an exhausting learning journey.
 By valuing the precious learning experiences at this early age you can impress upon your child the importance of every learning opportunity.

 You can teach them that THEY are more important than the standards set upon them while still showing them how to work hard to learn new skills.
 You cannot turn back the clock and give your child back the experiences they gain during this stage of life.
 The social skills they acquire, jumping in puddles, finger-painting, playing on their own, and simply enjoying childhood are building blocks that form the type of student your child will be.
 Train them up right!

-I am not suggesting to let your child run around in their underwear and have free reign every day with no expectations (although we might be pant-less most days from May-September in our house)…I am suggesting that you let you child be a CHILD and let them learn at his or her own pace while providing activities to foster AGE APPROPRIATE skills.
+I am not suggesting to let your child run around in their underwear and have free reign every day with no expectations (although we might be pant-less most days from May-September in our house)…I am suggesting that you let your child be a CHILD and let them learn at his or her own pace while providing activities to foster AGE APPROPRIATE skills.
 Don’t conform to the standards and expectations you may believe to be the norm, but follow your own child’s learning path and you may be surprised at the masterpiece that is created!